LinChen-65/utility-equity-covid-vac/README.md

 - Vaccination data are available at the website of U.S. CDC (https://covid.cdc.gov/covid-data-tracker/##vaccination-demographic).

 ## Running the code
-Note: Parameters inside square brackets should be specified to generate corrsponding results.
+Note: Parameters should be specified to generate corrsponding results.
 Example values are provided in the python files.

 1. **Fit epidemic curves (Fig.1, Supplementary Fig.1, Supplementary Fig.18)**
 ```